tdwg/bdq/tg2/_review/docs/supplement/index.md

 #### 2.1.1 Tests tagged as DO NOT IMPLEMENT (non-normative)

-Some Tests were deemed not CORE because there was a perceived danger in their `Implementation`, even though they appeared superficially implementable.
+Some Tests were deemed not CORE because there was a perceived danger in their implementation, even though they appeared superficially implementable.
 In such cases, we applied the GitHub tag "DO NOT IMPLEMENT" to warn future implementers about the dangers.
 An example of such as Test is VALIDATION_GEOGRAPHY_CONSISTENT, because of the current complexities in matching terms in the geographic names hierarchy.

 The following issues describing potential Tests were tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=+label%3A%22DO+NOT+IMPLEMENT%22).
 The discussion in each issue provides rationale management for why they were tagged as such.